Tuesday, February 2, 2021

 What happened

-• Approved 11 routine items including $3.1 million contract to rebuild Castro Ranch Road.
+The council approved 11 routine items on consent, including a $3.1 million contract to rebuild Castro Ranch Road and ratifying an agreement for a COVID-19 vaccine center at Memorial Auditorium.

 Attendance